Probate Q&A Series Why file an amended inventory showing zero value when guardianship or trust assets remain outside your custody in North Carolina?

 Detailed Answer

 Under North Carolina law, personal representatives and guardians must file an inventory of all estate assets they hold.
-The requirement appears in North Carolina General Statutes § 28A-13-2, which mandates that a personal representative complete and file an inventory within 90 days after appointment.
-Although this statute applies directly to estates, courts apply similar principles in guardianship and trust scenarios to monitor the assets subject to their orders.
+The requirement appears in North Carolina General Statutes § 28A-13-2, which mandates that a personal representative complete and file an inventory within 3 months after appointment.
+Although this statute applies directly to estates, guardians are also required to file inventories under Chapter 35A.
+Trustees are generally governed by the trust instrument and applicable trust law rather than by probate inventory requirements.

-If all assets originally subject to probate, guardianship or trust administration remain outside your custody—for example, assets held in a separate trust account or managed by a co-trustee—you may not have tangible property to list.
-In that case, filing an amended inventory showing zero value serves several important purposes:
+If all assets originally subject to probate or guardianship administration remain outside your custody—for example, assets held by another fiduciary or custodian—you may not have tangible property to list.
+In that case, filing an amended inventory showing zero value may serve several important purposes:

 • Compliance with Court Orders: The clerk of court needs a record.
 An amended inventory that reports zero estate assets shows you are fulfilling your duty to keep the court informed.
 Without it, the court may assume you failed to inventory certain property.